knotteye00/satyr/docs/REST.md

 **Response**: If succesful, will return `{success: ""}` or `{success: "already verified"}` if the JWT provided is too early to be renewed.
 If unsuccesful, will return `{error: "invalid password"}` or `{error: "Username or Password Incorrect"}` depending on the authentication method.
 Note that if a JWT is available, the parameters will be ignored.

-**Notes**: I've already listed nearly every response.
-My final note is that the JWT is set as the cookie 'Authorization', not returned in the response.
+**Notes**: The returned JWT is set as the cookie httponly 'Authorization'.
+It will also return a non httponly cookie X-Auth-As with the username of the authenticated user.

 ## /api/user/update